 Hi there!
 We're glad you could join us today!
 We’ve received tons of questions about Microsoft Dynamics and Dynamics 365, and we thought it’s time we simplify these two platforms for you in terms of integration.

-First, let us understand the simple framework of Microsoft Dynamics for an easy transition or flow.
+First, let's dive into the simple framework of Microsoft Dynamics for an easy transition or flow.

 What Is Microsoft Dynamics?